 The choice of medicine may depend on the symptoms that are most bothersome, because each medicine has somewhat different side effects.
 For example:

-If depression has been diagnosed along with CFS, antidepressants may be used to treat depression as well.
+If depression has been diagnosed along with CFS, antidepressants may be used to treat depression also.

 Do not suddenly stop taking antidepressants.
 These medicines must be gradually tapered off under your doctor's supervision.